vlsi-nanocomputing/SCERPA/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin: Yuri Ardesi (yuri.ardesi@polito.it)
-* Other community or team contact
+* Other community or team contact: Mariagrazia Graziano (mariagrazia.graziano@polito.it), Gianluca Piccinini (gianluca.piccinini@polito.it)